colorful-nightlife-in-the-streets-of-tokyo

 My cat(s) played with three mice, chased a dog (some dogs, the dog, the dogs) and ignored my friend(s).

 Japanese often indicates how many there are of each object.
-When it doesn’t, you’ll be able to infer from context.
+When it doesn’t, you’ll be able to infer from the context.

 Japanese Verb TensesKanjiHiragana ReadingEnglish Translation